 An unsupervised drug or alcohol detox can be medically dangerous.
 We have a well-rounded team of medical and psychiatric providers who are able to provide a multidisciplinary treatment program.
 Co-occurring medical conditions (“comorbidities”) are closely monitored so that the patient can focus on the detox and recovery process while being assured that all aspects of their health are being managed.” – Medical Director Dr. Meera Joseph, MD

-What to Expect from an Inpatient Rehab Program
+What to Expect from a Residential Rehab Program

 The main goal of inpatient rehab is to provide clients with the various recovery supports they will need—and which Beach House offers in the form of a highly individualized plan of medically and clinically integrated care—in order to achieve long-term freedom from one or more substances.
 Clients at this level of care therefore can expect to receive ongoing monitoring by our medical team (as needed) for any post-detox occurrence of post-acute withdrawal syndrome (PAWS).
 They also can expect to participate daily in group and individual therapy with therapists who are credentialed in the following evidence-based clinical interventions (also known as “best practices”) for substance use disorders: